 Constitution Bench had indicated its desire to try one last attempt at mediation for resolving the Babri Masjid-Ram Janmabhoomi title suit

 The Constitution Bench comprising Chief Justice Ranjan Gogoi and Justices SA Bobde, DY Chandrachud, Ashok Bhushan and S Abdul Nazeer had, last week, indicated its desire for attempting mediation, under supervision of the Supreme Court, to resolve the land dispute between the warring claimants.
-On February 26, the bench had said that it would pass an order, on March 5, on whether or not a court-monitored mediation can be directed in the case.
-However, the matter has been listed for March 6 now.

 The bench had said that the mediation effort, if ordered, will be kept confidential and will continue alongside the court proceedings pending against the clutch of petitions challenging the 2010 verdict of the Allahabad High Court which had decreed division and transfer of title in three equal parts of the 2.77 acres of the disputed land to the three principal claimants, including the infant Lord Ram (Ram Lalla Virajman).